Skip to main content

 Accommodation In Vang Vieng:

-We arrived in to Vang Vieng with nothing booked and did our usual “door to door” in search of the cheapest place to lay our weary heads.
-Owing to the rising popularity of the town and the new influx of Chinese and Korean tourist (locals told us they spend more money than western tourists) accommodation in Vang Vieng is not the cheapest.
+We arrived in Vang Vieng with nothing booked and did our usual “door-to-door” in search of the cheapest place to lay our weary heads.
+Owing to the rising popularity of the town and the new influx of Chinese and Korean tourists (locals told us they spend more money than Western tourists) accommodation in Vang Vieng is not the cheapest.

-As we were there in off season we were able to negotiate and got a twin room with shared bathroom, which was basically a bamboo cabin with a mattress on the floor, for 60,000 LAK (€6).
+As we were there in off off-season we were able to negotiate and got a twin room with a shared bathroom, which was basically a bamboo cabin with a mattress on the floor, for 60,000 LAK (€6).

 Things To Do In Vang Vieng: